JFLarvoire/today/README.md

 ### For Unix

+Today uses include files from the [NMaker](https://github.com/JFLarvoire/NMaker) project as a sub-project.
+If you've not cloned the today project recursively, run `git submodule update --init`.
+This downloads NMaker files into the NMaker subdirectory.

 Run `make`.
 This builds all today tools for the current version of Unix.
 The output files will be in a subdirectory named after the Unix flavor and processor name.
 Ex: `bin/Linux.x86_64`